 Let me start by saying that these falls are unnamed.
 It’s a pity to have such beautiful cascades of the Hope River tucked away in Penfield, a small district in Gordon Town, yet after all these years they are still nameless.
-Until a name for these falls catches on, myself and the other people who seek out this treasure will continue to call it the Gordon Town Falls.
+Until a name for these falls catches on, we will call them the Penfield Falls after the district in which they are located.
+This is to distinguish them from the other four waterfalls in Gordon Town which can be accessed through the Pretty Close 876 property.

 Pssst!
 Before we get into the article, please check out my new book ‘SIGHTSEE JAMAICA.’
 Available both digitally and in print, ships worldwide.